Privacy policy

 For the academy course in pensions, special rules apply.
 According to the Executive Order on Competency Requirements and Good Repute for Employees in Insurance Companies and Intermediaries, a register must be kept of employees who fail the exam.
 Only specially approved exam providers may maintain such a register.
 IBA Kolding is approved for this purpose, and Business Academy Copenhagen therefore shares information with IBA Kolding about participants who fail the exam and the number of attempts used.

-Business Academy Copenhagen’s decision can be brought before the Danish Data Protection Agency – read more in the section Who can I complain to?
+You may appeal Business Academy Copenhagen’s decision to the Danish Data Protection Agency – see below.

 Business Academy Copenhagen has appointed the Joint Date Protection Officer (DPO Function) at EFIF as its DPO.
-The DPO advises Business Academy Copenhagen on data protection legislation and regulations.
+The DPO advises Business Academy Copenhagen on data protection laws and regulations.

 Danish Data Protection Agency